Furry fandom: Conventions

+Kemono fursuits are characterized by their large, colorful eyes and soft, rounded facial features.

-Sufficient interest and membership have enabled the creation of many furry conventions in North America and Europe.
-A furry convention is for the fans to get together to buy and sell artwork, participate in workshops, wear costumes, and socialize.
-Anthrocon, in 2008, the largest furry convention with more than 5,861 attendees, is estimated to have generated approximately $3 million for Pittsburgh's economy that year.
-Another convention, Further Confusion, held in San Jose each January, closely follows Anthrocon in scale and attendance. $470,000 was raised in conventions for charity from 2000 to 2009.
-As of December 2022, Midwest FurFest is the world's largest furry convention.
-It had a self-reported 2019 attendance of 11,019.
+Sufficient interest and membership have enabled the creation of many furry conventions worldwide.
+A furry convention is an event where fans get together to buy and sell artwork, participate in workshops or panels, wear costumes, and socialize.
+Anthrocon, in 2008, was the largest furry convention at the time, with more than 5,861 attendees.
+It was estimated to have generated approximately $3 million for Pittsburgh's economy that year.
+Another convention, Further Confusion, held in San Jose each January, closely follows Anthrocon in scale and attendance. $470,000 was raised by conventions for charity from 2000 to 2009.
+As of December 2022, Midwest FurFest was the world's largest furry convention.
+It had a self-reported 2025 attendance of 16,925.
+Despite its size, which is attributed to the nearby O'Hare International Airport allowing attendees easy access from around the world, the convention is noted to have little economic impact to the surrounding Rosemont, Illinois area compared to that of Anthrocon in its native Pittsburgh, which reported attendance numbers of 16,800 in 2024 and 18,357 in 2025.
+Even higher attendance numbers are reported by virtual conventions; Furality, a VRChat-based convention, had 21,000 registrations in 2024.

-The first known furry convention, ConFurence, is no longer held; Califur has replaced it, as both conventions were based in Southern California.
-A University of California, Davis survey suggested that about 40% of furries had attended at least one furry convention.
+The first known furry convention, ConFurence, is no longer held; Califur replaced it in 2004, as both conventions were based in Southern California.
+A 2007 survey suggested that about 40% of furries had attended at least one furry convention; analysis in 2023 by Reysen and Plante concluded that "most furries have attended at least a few [conventions]".